CZ-NIC/knot-resolver/modules/policy/README.rst

         -- requests for example.net. and its subdomains policy.add(policy.suffix(policy.QTRACE, policy.todnames({'example.net'})))

-.. py:attribute:: policy.REQTRACE
+.. py:attribute:: REQTRACE

    Pretty-print DNS requests from clients into the verbose log.
 It's useful for debugging weird DNS clients.
 Verbose logging must be enabled using :func:`verbose` for this policy to be effective.
 It makes most sense together with :ref:`mod-view`.

-.. py:attribute:: policy.DEBUG_ALWAYS
+.. py:attribute:: DEBUG_ALWAYS

    Enable extra verbose logging for all requests, including cache hits.
 See caveats for :func:`policy.DEBUG_IF`.

-.. py:data:: policy.DEBUG_CACHE_MISS
+.. py:data:: DEBUG_CACHE_MISS

    Enable extra verbose logging but print logs only for requests which required information which was not available locally (i.e. requests which forced resolver to communicate over network).
 Intended usage is for debugging problems with remote servers.
 This action typically produces less logs than :func:`policy.DEBUG_ALWAYS` but all caveats from :func:`policy.DEBUG_IF` apply as well.